Aras14HD/Konemo/Texts/ngeknubetamo_bepa.md

 BS they-PLU1 be SUB-PLU1-AKK statement-SING statement-ACT thing-SING and good-SUBNRM again-thing-SING BE BE

+they are, when a statement says thing and bad other-thing

-they are statements, that mean both one thing and another bad thing.
+They are statements, that mean both one thing and another bad thing.